 M in Table is millions.
 Reported tonnage and grade figures have been rounded from raw estimates to reflect the order of accuracy of the estimate.
 Minor variations may occur during the addition of rounded numbers.
-Gold equivalents are calculated as $AuEq = Au g/t + Cu\%^{1.7308} + Ag g/t^{0.0185}$.
+Gold equivalents are calculated as AuEq = Au g/t + Cu%1.52+ Ag g/t0.0141.

-14.8.1 Notes to accompany resource statement:
+14.16.1 Notes to accompany resource statement:

 - 1. The current sample exploration database was supplied by Barrick in MS Access format. - 2.
 Estimation undertaken in Surpac[TM], using ordinary kriging ("OK") in unfolded space. - 3.
 The estimation block size was 10m in Y and 10m in Z with width estimated in unfolded space as a variable.
 Grade was interpolated by domain using OK estimation with parameters based on directional variography by domain.
 Thickness of the vein was also estimated by OK estimation. - 4.
 Results validated against drill data and Inverse Distance Squared, Nearest Neighbour, Gram M Accumulation estimates and Ordinary Krige uncapped estimates. - 5.
-Minimum mining width of 1.2m horizontal.
+Minimum mining width of 1.2 m horizontal.
 Grade was diluted to account for minimum width. - 6.
 This mineral resource estimate is based on 78,935 metres of drilling from 767 holes, and 18,312 metres of assayed intervals across all lodes.
 A single vein composite was used for each drill intercept on each lode cut-off for selection was 3 m-gms Au Equivalent.
 There are a total of 2,003 vein composites across 19 veins, including 349 face composites. - 7.
 A mined out area representing the extent of current mining projected across all lodes were removed from the final model as the exact location of individual stopes is not clear. - 8.
 Top caps were applied to the composites for each vein.
 Grade caps were selected to restrict the influence of outliers where drilling was sparse, and varied by vein. - 9.
 A minimum of 2 samples and maximum of 12 samples were used for each block.
-Search distances varied by lode and reflect the variogram ranges of 100-200m, maximum projection beyond last drill-hole is 50m. - 10.
+Search distances varied by lode and reflect the variogram ranges of 100-200 m, maximum projection beyond last drill-hole is 50 m. - 10.
 The volume for each vein was defined by a wireframe in 3D space and is used to constrain the resource blocks. - 11.
 Lower cut-off grades for reporting were a combination of thickness and grade reflecting mining methods, metallurgical recovery, and royalties: - a.
-Narrow Vein Shrink Stopes 1.2m 3m thick and >=6g/t AuEq - b.
-Wide Vein Mechanised Stopes >3m thick and >= 5g/t AuEq - 12.
+Narrow Vein Shrink Stopes 1.2 m 3 m thick and >=6g/t AuEq - b.
+Wide Vein Mechanised Stopes >3 m thick and >= 5g/t AuEq - 12.
 Resource categories are based on estimation confidence and number of informing samples as a guide.
 Resource categories are based on estimation confidence and number of informing samples as a guide.
-Blocks with only one sample supporting them are not included in the resource estimate and are considered Unclassified (Figure 22). - 13.
-Density of 2.75 t/m3 was used for every vein block.
+Blocks with only one sample supporting them are not included in the resource estimate and are considered Unclassified (Figure 34, Figure 60). - 13.
+Vein blocks in the Irumafimpa deposit have been assigned a density of 2.9 t/m3 and vein blocks in the Kora deposit have been assigned a density of 2.8 t/m3